 1976 English actor Margaret Leighton dies at the age of 53.
 She played a variety of classic roles and starred in the London production of The Philadelphia Story.
 In 1962, she won the Tony Award for her portrayal of Hannah Jelkes in The Night of the Iguana.

-1984 Brooks Atkinson, longtime drama critic for The New York Times, dies today.
+1984 Brooks Atkinson, longtime drama critic for The New York Times, dies at age 89.
 Atkinson was the first critic in recorded history to have a theatre named after him.

 2002 The Fantasticks, the world's longest-running musical, ends its landmark run at the Sullivan Street Playhouse in New York's Greenwich Village after more than 41 years.
 The final tally: 17,162 performances.

-2011 A new Broadway production of Oscar Wilde's The Importance of Being Earnest opens at the American Airlines Theatre.
-Directed by and starring Brian Bedford, the 1895 comedy is produced by Roundabout Theatre Company, borrowing some elements from Bedford's 2009 production at Ontario's Stratford Shakespeare Festival.
+2011 Brian Bedford both directs and stars as Lady Bracknell in a Broadway revival of Oscar Wilde's The Importance of Being Earnest, opening at the American Airlines Theatre.
+The 1895 comedy is produced by Roundabout Theatre Company, borrowing some elements from Bedford's 2009 production at Ontario's Stratford Shakespeare Festival.
+The cast also includes Dana Ivey, Santino Fontana, and David Furr.

 2011 Ellen Stewart, the powerhouse impresario who, as the founder of the downtown Manhattan theatre complex La MaMa, E.T.C. (short for Experimental Theatre Club), was one of the central figures in the creation of the Off-Off-Broadway movement, dies at age 91.
 Stewart founded La MaMa in 1961, and remained its director until her death.